renatocaliari/contornos/docs/en/contornos.md

 We evolved to make decisions very quickly based on a partial data scan, favoring our most recent or most memorable experiences [[1](https://en.wikipedia.org/wiki/Peak%E2%80%93end_rule), [ 2](https://en.wikipedia.org/wiki/Recency_bias), [3](https://en.wikipedia.org/wiki/Availability_heuristic)].
 Therefore, the intention is to minimize our biases and increase the data to make better decisions in certain contexts, as suggested above, and still have ways to move forward without being paralyzed.

 ## Strategy (’How?’)
-A strategy is an explicit statement of guidelines, safety limits or minimum criteria that facilitate decision making, prioritization, and boundary-reasoning experiments.
-It must be aligned with the external contour strategy.
+A strategy is an explicit statement of guidelines, safety limits, or minimum criteria that facilitate decision-making, prioritization, and experimentation in according to contorno's reason for existing.

 It is possible to contain [simple rules, minimum restrictions, disclaimers or recurring practices (checklist)](en/references#references-about-strategy).

+**Rules:**
+* The strategy of a contorno must be aligned with the strategy of the external contorno.
-The strategy is proposed by the contorno guardian, **aligned with the external contorno strategy** and defined in [integrative decision](#integrative-decision) in the contorno itself.
+* The strategy is proposed by the guardian of the contorno and defined in an integrative decision on the external contorno, in which the guardian participates.
+Anyone in the contorno can suggest changes to the strategy to the guardian of the contorno.

-When a strategy is changed, it is necessary to review the indicators so that, in addition to bringing information related to the reason for the existence of the contorno, they can also contemplate the new strategy.
-Furthermore, it is necessary to notify the external contorno.
+**It is recommended that when changing a strategy:**
+* the indicators are revised to include the new strategy.

-From there, prioritize projects that are aligned with the new strategy.
+* projects are reprioritized according to the new strategy.

 ## Process (’How?’)
 ![process](assets/process.png)